Finding Tide Pools in Florida

 Signage at Blowing Rocks Preserve shows tidal pools towards the end of the rock formations, what a fun beach to explore!
 As you enter onto the beach area after the boardwalk trail… you can go left to the sandy beach area or right where the amazing natural rock formations are.
 Keep going down towards the end where there are some tidal pools at low tide to check out!

-- Timing is critical: Check the NOAA tide predictions chart and plan to be at your location about an hour before the low tide.
+Timing is critical: Check the NOAA tide predictions chart and plan to be at your location about an hour before the low tide.
 The lower the tide, the better!

-Marine Life Species to Look For
+Marine Life Species to Look Out For

 Tide pools are like tiny, vibrant ecosystems teeming with life.
-You might find all sorts of amazing creatures depending on the location and your luck:
+You might find all sorts of amazing creatures depending on the location and your luck.

 Common Marine Life to See in Florida Tide Pools: